 In Virginia you have historically been allowed to exclude tenants based on source of income in most if not all jurisdictions.
 Hence your personal thoughts and experiences could be used to allow or disqualify housing voucher tenants for your rental property.
 In other local jurisdictions, like the District of Colombia, you have not been allowed to discriminate based on income source as long as the tenant otherwise qualifies.

 In 2020, the Virginia General Assembly passed a bill that added “Source of funds” to the list of protected classes.
+It was signed by the Governor on 03/27/2020 and is effective 07/01/2020.
 As a result, in general, landlords with more than 4 rental properties in Virginia can no longer deny a prospective tenant based solely on their source of funds.
+See the final version of the bill here.

 A landlord with more than 4 rental properties can still disqualify a prospective renter based on criteria like insufficient rental history, income, credit and so on (as long as those criteria are applied equally to all prospects.)